Submission Wish List

 Adult

-I’m looking to add commercial rom-com, romance, suspense, mystery/thriller, and upmarket fiction to my list.
+I’m selectively looking to add commercial fantasy, mystery/thriller, and upmarket fiction to my list.
 Similar to my young adult list, I am looking for fun, gripping, escapist reads with strong hooks.

 Odds and Ends